Mental Health Playbook

 6 - Sleep

 Get consistent sleep.
 GET CONSISTENT SLEEP!!
 7-9 hours a night as often as you can.
 Make it a priority.
 Lack of sleep is TERRIBLE for our bodies and brains in a lot of ways - not getting enough can wreak havoc on both your mental and physical wellbeing.
+This is something that is often overlooked.

 7 - Sunlight